Church Updating Gospel Topics, a “Rich” Resource for Talks, Lessons, and Personal Study

 Church Councils, Family Councils, Ministering, and Plan of Salvation are newly added topics.
 Many additional topics are in various stages of researching, writing, and reviewing.
 “All updates to existing topics and all new topics are approved by General Authorities,” Cannon said.

 A separate category of Gospel Topics is Gospel Topics Essays, which the Church began publishing in 2013 to help dispel inaccuracies about the Church.
 These 11 additional in-depth essays, which have been approved by the First Presidency and the Quorum of the Twelve Apostles, cover topics such as Joseph Smith’s Teachings about Priesthood, Temple, and Women; Plural Marriage in The Church of Jesus Christ of Latter-day Saints; and Race and the Priesthood.
-Additional essays will be added in the future.

 Helping You Discover Truth